pabloEntropia/essentia-labs/_posts/2019-10-19-tensorflow-models-in-essentia.md

 title: TensorFlow models in Essentia
 category: news
 ---
-Audio Signal Processing and Music Information Retrieval are fields that evolve very fast and there is a tendency to rely more and more on Deep Learning solutions.
+Audio Signal Processing and Music Information Retrieval evolve very fast and there is a tendency to rely more and more on Deep Learning solutions.
 For this reason, we see the necessity to support these solutions in Essentia to keep up with the state of the art.
-After having worked on this for the past months, we are delighted to present you a new set of algorithms and models that employ TensorFlow in Essentia!
-These algorithms are suited for inference tasks and offer flexibility of use, easy extensibility, and (in some cases) real-time inference.
+After having worked on this for the past months, we are delighted to present you a new set of algorithms and models that employ TensorFlow in Essentia.
+These algorithms are suited for inference tasks and offer the flexibility of use, easy extensibility, and (in some cases) real-time inference.

 In this post, we will show how to install Essentia with TensorFlow support, how to prepare your pre-trained models and how to use them for prediction in both streaming and standard modes.
 For now, these steps are only valid for Linux.
-Nevertheless, we are planning to support other platforms soon.
+Nevertheless, we are planning to support other platforms too.

-# Installing Essentia with TensorFlow
+## Installing Essentia with TensorFlow
-## From PyPI wheels
+### From PyPI wheels
-For convenience, we have built Python 3 wheels for Linux that can be installed from `pip`.
-These wheels are based in TensorFlow 1.15.
+For convenience, we have built special Python 3 Linux wheels for using Essentia with TensorFlow that can be installed with `pip`.
+These wheels include the required shared library for TensorFlow 1.15.
 ```sh
 pip install essentia-tensorflow
 ```
-## Building Essentia from source
+### Building Essentia from source
 A more flexible option is to build the library from source.
-This way we have the freedom to choose the TensorFlow version to use.
-In our case, we keep using version 1.15 for compatibility with our models.
+This way we have the freedom to choose the TensorFlow version to use, which may be useful to ensure compatibility for certain models.
+In this case, we keep using version 1.15.
 1. Install TensorFlow:
 ```bash
 pip install tensorflow==1.15.0